webmin-devel/webmin/README.md

 ![](https://github.com/webmin-devel/webmin/blob/master/media/webmin-demo.gif?raw=true)

-It can be expanded by installing modules, which can be custom made.
+Usability can be expanded by installing modules, which can be custom made.
 Aside from this, there are two other major projects that extend its functionality:

 * [Virtualmin](https://www.virtualmin.com) is a powerful, flexible, most popular, and most comprehensive web-hosting control panel for Linux, and BSD systems, with over _100,000_ installations worldwide.
 It is available in an open-source community-supported version, and a more feature-filled version with premium support;
 * [Usermin](https://github.com/webmin/usermin) presents and controls a subset of user-centred features, rather than administrator-level tasks.